agentsyst/em/README.md

-﻿# AgentSys
+﻿# AgentSyst

 An integrated remote management system for Mobile and Desktop devices.
-AgentSys allows administrators to perform remote monitoring, control, and resource sharing from a single centralized web dashboard with low-latency connectivity.
+AgentSyst allows administrators to perform remote monitoring, control, and resource sharing from a single centralized web dashboard with low-latency connectivity.

 ## 🌟 Key Features